The Elements Needed to Keep Your Pet Bird Happy & Healthy

 - Bring Nature Inside: Birds are part of nature.
 They enjoy trees, plants and wildlife as much as we do.
 Even if they are kept indoors, we can still provide them with living plants and branches with leaves still on them.
 You will find that not only your pet will enjoy it, but this can be a very pleasing "decorator touch" for your home.
 Do make sure to only use safe, edible plants. / non-toxic wood.
 If your bird is going to chew the plants up right away, you will want to choose something that is inexpensive to replace on a regular basis.
 I find that for small birds herb plants work well.
 If you are not a gardener yourself, buy potted parsley or other herbs at your local nursery and place them in your bird's cage or on your pet's playground.

-- There are things you can do to entertain your pet when you are at work.
-Click here for some ideas.
+- Things you can do to entertain your pet when you are at work.

 - Provide daily exercise and plenty of out-of-cage time: Even the largest cage will not allow for sufficient physical and mental stimulation.
 In addition to a large cage, a play gym or two in areas that the family usually hangs out in would make a huge difference in your pet's quality of life.
 Free flight is a great way to exercise your pet bird.